 Toolbar: widgets for specifying Marks, Links, Guides, Plot Segments, and Scaffolds.

 Chart Canvas: a canvas for specifying the chart design.

 Glyph Editor: a canvas for specifying the glyph design.

 Layers Panel: listing the contents of the chart and glyph designs.

 Attributes Panel: widgets for specifying the attributes and data bindings for each layer.

-You can customize the position, size, and docking status of the Glyph Editor, Layers Panel, and Attributes Panel.
+You can customize the position, size, and docking status of the Glyph Editor, Layers Panel, Attributes Panel, and Scales Panel.
 Click the dock status icon in the top right corner of each view to toggle its docking status.
 When the view is undocked, you can change its position and size.